 One of the first decisions you need to make when beginning the adoption process is whether to adopt a baby domestically or internationally.
 The processes of domestic and international adoption are distinctly different.
 Thinking about the issues outlined here may help you decide which adoption avenue is best for you.

 - You can adopt a newborn baby.

-- You can obtain background information and medical histories about the biological parents.
+- You can obtain background information and medical histories about the birth parents.

-- You can arrange for the biological mother to receive pre-natal care.
+- You can arrange for the birth mother to receive pre-natal care.

 - Most often, adoptive parents take custody of the child just after the birth, often directly upon hospital discharge.

 - Most state laws provide that a birth mother cannot formally consent to placing her child for adoption until after birth.
 A disadvantage of domestic adoption is that for a limited period right after birth, an expectant parent may decide not to place her baby for adoption.